OurMachinery/themachinery-books/tutorials/src/creation_graph/raymarch_output_node.md

     front_face : "ccw"
 }
 ```
+## Getting the entities world transform

-- We want to access entity's world transform, later we'll export it to shader function nodes, so our sdf can take it in account:
+We want to access entity's world transform, later we'll export it to shader function nodes, so our sdf can take it in account:

 ```c
 imports : [
     { name: "tm" type: "float4x4" }